Welcome to Jury Duty in the Polk County.

 If you are a registered voter or a licensed driver, you have the same chance of being chosen as someone else who meets those criteria.

-You are one of a larger panel, or venire, that have been summoned for jury duty during this term of court.
-From this larger panel, a jury of either 6 or 12 persons will ultimately be selected to serve as jurors in a given case.
+A jury consists of either 6 or 12 persons which will ultimately hear the trial.
 On occasion, one or two additional alternate jurors may also be selected, depending on the Court.

 What can I expect on the day I report for jury duty?

-When you report for jury duty, please check in at the respective Court (County or District).
+When you report for jury duty, please check in at the Court’s office.
 The jury selection process will then commence.
-As a general rule, the jury selection process will last through the morning.
+As a rule, the jury selection process will last through the morning.
 However, this might vary depending on the nature of the case being tried.
-After jury selection has been completed, those members of the panel who are not selected as jurors or alternates will be excused, and will be notified and reminded when to return for jury duty the next scheduled trial.
+After jury selection has been completed, those members of the panel who are not selected as jurors or alternates will be excused.

 How long do most trials last?

 Generally, trials average approximately 2 to 3 days to complete.
-Again, this is only a general rule of thumb, and the trial of any given case, depending on the circumstances unique to that case, may require more or less time to complete.
+Again, this is only a general rule of thumb, and the trial of any given case, may require more or less time to complete.
 During the jury selection process the judge will usually indicate an estimate as to the length of time expected to complete the trial.

 Are there any circumstances for which I can be excused from jury duty?

 A prospective juror is required by law to appear for jury duty on all dates summoned.
 However, the judge may excuse a juror only upon a showing of undue hardship, extreme inconvenience, or public necessity.
-The judge prior to considering a possible juror excuse will require strict proof of undue hardship, extreme inconvenience, or public necessity.
+The judge will require strict proof of said undue hardship, extreme inconvenience, or public necessity.
 Jurors are rarely excused because of work obligations.
-In this regard, our law provides that any person summoned for jury duty shall not be subject to discharge from employment, loss of pay, loss of sick leave, loss of vacation time, or any other form of penalty, as a result of his or her absence from employment due to such jury duty.
-If you wish to request an excuse from jury duty for any given trial, you must obtain and complete a written application for postponement of jury service from this office.
-The judge will then review your request and you will be advised of his decision.
+In this regard, our law provides that any person summoned for jury duty shall not be subject to discharge from employment, loss of pay, loss of sick leave, loss of vacation time, or any other form of penalty, because of his or her absence from employment due to jury duty.
+If you wish to request an excuse from jury duty, you must obtain and complete a written application for postponement of jury service from this office.
+The judge will then review your request and you will be advised of his/her decision.

 Do I receive any compensation for jury duty?